 The proper way to hold the rod and the line for casting is the starting point for the casting classes, and progresses from there to an introduction to the basics of a double-haul cast in the last casting class.
 Upon completion of the casting classes, the student will be fully capable of making a 30-40 ft, or more, cast with ease.

 Here is your opportunity to learn how to make your own rods, and to get that highly desired rod at about 65% of Retail price.
-This course is typically held in early-mid January, and is a two-day, all-day course, meeting from 8:00 am to 3:30pm (the instructor does permit a lunch break!).
+This course has been moved to January, and is a two-day, all-day course, meeting from 8:00 am to 3:30pm (the instructor does permit a lunch break!).

 As this course differs in some respects from the others, a brief mention of how this course works is in order.